The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Construction on the new line began in April 2016 and half-way through as of October 2019 It is expected to be completed by 2021.
 Metro Manila is currently served by LRT 1, LRT 2 and MRT 3, while the MRT 7 line will be connected to MRT Lines 1 and 3.

 MRT Line 7 project background, design and benefits

 Universal LRT Corporation BVI (ULC), a subsidiary of San Miguel Corporation (SMC), was selected by the DOTC to build the MRT line 7 in 2008.
 Financial closure for the project was achieved in February 2016.

-The project is being developed through a public-private partnership (PPP) and is estimated to involve a PHP69.30bn ($1.47bn) investment.
+The project is being developed through a public-private partnership (PPP) and is estimated to involve an investment of PHP69.30bn ($1.47bn).